 - Preheat oven to 350.

 - If using large shrimp, cut into bite-sized pieces.
 Sprinkle 1 teaspoon Creole seasoning over the shrimp.

-- Melt 1 tbsp butter in a medium-sized skillet over medium-high heat.
+- Melt 1 tablespoon butter in a medium-sized skillet over medium-high heat.
 Add shrimp and cook until just opaque: 1-2 mins on each side.
 Remove from pan.

-- Add remaining tbsp of butter to the pan.
+- Add remaining tablespoon of butter to the pan.
 Add holy trinity (onion, celery, and bell peppers) and cook until softened: about 5 mins.
 Add diced tomatoes and garlic and cook another 2 mins.

 - Add shrimp and diced andouille to the pan.
 Combine well and cook another minute, or until heated through.
 Remove from heat.

 - In a small bowl, combine cream cheese, Worcestershire, remaining seasoning, and hot sauce.
 Spread in the bottom of a medium (8 or 9-inch) cast iron skillet.

 - Top cream cheese mixture with shrimp mixture.
 Sprinkle cheddar cheese over the whole thing.